Academic Honors, Prizes, and Fellowships

 The grade P is considered neutral when the averages are figured, and the dividing factor is reduced by the number of points taken for Pass credit.
 Students who have received grades of D, F, W (or UW pre-Spring 2014) during the term are not eligible for consideration.
 In any given semester, the mark of YC (year course) precludes the attainment of Dean's List status until the grade for the entire year's coursework is awarded.
 Students who receive the grade of IN (incomplete), approved in advance by the Committee on Academic Standing, are eligible for Dean’s List only after all IN grades are changed to letter grades.
 Students who have been found responsible by the Office of Student Conduct and Community Standards for a violation of academic integrity will not be eligible for the Dean’s List during the term of the sanction.

-Starting with the Class of 2020, procedures regarding Latin Honors will be as follows: the Bachelor of Arts degree will be awarded with honors in three categories (cum laude, magna cum laude, summa cum laude) to the top 25 percent of the graduating class.
-Honors are determined by an undergraduate student's cumulative GPA, with the top 5 percent of the graduating class being awarded summa cum laude, the next 10 percent being awarded magna cum laude, and the remaining 10 percent awarded cum laude.
+The Bachelor of Arts degree will be awarded with honors in three categories (cum laude, magna cum laude, summa cum laude) to the top 25 percent of the graduating class.
+Honors are determined by an undergraduate student's cumulative GPA for all work at Columbia, with the top 5 percent of the graduating class being awarded summa cum laude, the next 10 percent being awarded magna cum laude, and the remaining 10 percent awarded cum laude.

-College honors is the highest academic recognition awarded by the College.
+College honors are the highest academic recognition awarded by the College.
 There is no separate consideration of honors for October or February graduates.
-The honor is noted on the diploma and transcript, but will not be announced before graduation because students' final semester grades are included in the GPA calculation.
+The honor is officially noted on the diploma and transcript of students who have graduated.
 October and February graduates may ask the Registrar to add an honors notation to an already issued diploma.

 The Committee on Honors, Awards, and Prizes considers both academic standing and disciplinary standing within the College when awarding College honors.